optimisemediagroup/optimise-gtm-universal-tag/README.md

 # Optimise Universal Tag for Google Tag Manager
-This is a Google Tag Manager Template to add the Optimise Universal tag.
+This is a Google Tag Manager Template to add the Optimise Universal tag to your website.